Gulab Jamun- the stuff dreams are made of!

 - ½ teaspoon baking soda

-- Oil, to deep fry
+- Neutral flavored oil, to deep fry

-Can be served warm, cold, or at room temperature.
+Gulab Jamun can be served warm, cold, or at room temperature.